ROCm/rocSOLVER/docs/source/userguide_install.rst

 additionally
-generate a pre-built rocSOLVER package and install it, using a suitable package manager, at the standard location ``/opt/rocm/rocsolver``.
+generate a pre-built rocSOLVER package and install it, using a suitable package manager, at the standard location:
+``/opt/rocm/rocsolver``.
-This is the preferred approach to install rocSOLVER in a system.
-This way the library could be also safely removed using the package manager.
+This is the preferred approach to install rocSOLVER on a system, as it will allow the library to be safely removed using the package manager.

 .. code-block:: bash